 PASTA: If serving over pasta, start by bringing a large pot of water to boil.
 Once boiling, add in a generous amount of salt (about 1/2 tablespoon).
-Once boiling and salted, add in the pasta and cook according to package directions.
+Add in the pasta and cook according to package directions.
 Drain when cooked through (I try to time pasta cooking to when the meat sauce will be done).

-MUSHROOMS: Once beef is cooked through (no longer pink) add in the 8 ounces of sliced mushrooms and the 1 tablespoon butter.
+MUSHROOMS: Once the beef is cooked through (no longer pink) add in the 8 ounces of sliced mushrooms and the 1 tablespoon butter.
 Sauté for 3-4 minutes, stirring constantly.
 Add the 1/2 teaspoon dried thyme and stir for 30 seconds.
 Then mix in the 3 tablespoons flour and stir.
-Cook for 1 minute to rid the dish of a floury taste.
+Cook for 1 minute to remove the floury taste.

-GRAVY: Add 1 cup beef broth and scrape up any browned bits that may have formed at the bottom of the skillet.
+GRAVY: Add 1 cup beef broth and scrape up any browned bits that may have formed at the bottom of the skillet as you stir.
 Stir in the 1 cup heavy cream, 1 tablespoon Worcestershire sauce, 1 teaspoon Dijon mustard, and season everything to taste with salt and pepper.
 Add in the 1/2 teaspoon beef bouillon powder.
 Reduce the heat to low and simmer for 3-5 minutes or until thickened, stirring frequently.

-FINISHING: Remove pan from the heat and stir in the 1/3 cup sour cream.
-Stir to combine everything together and season to taste if any more is needed.
-Serve over cooked noodles and top with fresh parsley.
+FINISHING: Remove pan from the heat and stir in the 1/3 cup sour cream (Note 1).
+Stir to combine everything and season to taste as needed.
+Serve over cooked noodles, rice, or mashed potatoes and top with fresh parsley.

 Note 1: Sour Cream: Be sure to add sour cream off the heat and stir slowly to avoid curdling.